org-arl/InteractiveViz.jl/README.md

 ### Interactivity

-Mouse or touchpad may be used for panning (scroll gestures) and zooming (select area to zoom).
+Mouse or touchpad may be used for panning (scroll gestures) and zooming (select area to zoom, right click to reset zoom).
 All interactions are also supported with keyboard bindings:

 ```
 -/+          y-axis zoom out/in